wazo-platform/wazo-platform.org/content/provd/admin.md

 ### Custom template for a specific model

-Let's supose we want to customize the template for our 6739i
+Let's suppose we want to customize the template for our 6739i

 ```shell
 cp templates/6739i.tpl var/templates